harmless-tech/Simple-Script-Prototype/README.md

 ### Goals
 - Only primitive data types and arrays.
+- Data structures like tuples, arrays, and matrixes.
 - No structs or objects.
 - Compile to a data structure that the runtime (vm) can run.
-- Ability to include other files.
+- Ability to import other script files.
 - Java-ish like syntax.
-- Allow for easy integration of the vm into other programs.
+- Allow for easy integration of the vm/compiler into other programs.
 - Minimal dependencies for the compiler and runtime.
 - Safety through the use of a compiler, and the ban on null values.
-- Security and safety of the vm/runtime.
-(All vars should be has private and final has possible)
+- Safety of the vm/runtime created by compiler checks.
+- Vm/runtime basic security by use of private/final data.
 - Allow a heap to hold custom data structures, that will have a long pointer to them.
 (Part of native extensions)

 ### Partial TODO